sergeynordicresults/sergeynordicresults.github.io/posts/psilocybin.md

   - **IF** some person has such desires **THEN** what should he do?
   - Should he go to the doctor?
   - Should he rewire his brain to stop wanting this (maybe it's like an alcohol addiction?) ? (this desire clearly warps the fabric of reality)
   - Should humans follow their natural wiring at all? <sub>(basically, the whole plot of Doctor House, who the whole series cannot decide what is better: to be the psychopath and have everything OR follow natural wiring and be good.
-Suffering in both cases)</sub> Maybe Sergey Brin
+Suffering in both cases)</sub>

 ### Story:

-So, one day I tried, then was walking in the woods, then laid and slept and had a dream:
+So, one day I tried mushrooms, then was walking in the woods, then laid and slept and had a dream:

-I was Kavin Spacy, that went to
+I was in a Kavin Spacy body, but I was hating this universe.
+I went to the kindergarten and started pouring hot water on the hands of kindergarten teacher until the flash started to peel off from the hands (possibly inspired by ¨Men Behind the Sun¨ film, which I didnt watch).
+So, I was torturing the grown up people, but I couldnt torture the children.
+Instead, I made them watch, so that they too hate this universe, as I/Kavin Spacy hate it.

+Realizations:

+1. I understood, that even though the body live in can do horrible stuff, there is some ¨safety lock¨/¨circuit breaker¨/fuse that doesnt allow me to hurt children.
+2. I understood, that **IF** I was a psychopath [(desire to use people, similar to desire for alcohol)](https://www.youtube.com/watch?v=bdPMUX8_8Ms) or a child raper or had some other pathology [(created by insufficient amount of blood in brain)](https://www.youtube.com/watch?v=esPRsT-lmw8) **THEN** I would go to doctor
+3. Maybe it doesn´t make much sence to desire the power too much, bc
+  - we will anyway live in abundunce
+  - even Genghis Khan, though we had everything, wasnt very happy
+  - human civilization can survive ONLY IF will become less aggressive (Neil Degrass Tyson)